 Call for appointment:240-677-0777 240-677-0777

-Since your new stomach is so much smaller, you will need to make lifelong changes to your diet to restrict calories.
-And because RYGB connects your new stomach directly to your intestines, it also results in malabsorption of nutrients, so you will also need to follow a regimen of dietary supplementation for the rest of your life.
-The shortened digestive process also means that there is a risk of ‘gastric dumping’ if you eat too much or too quickly or consume something with a very high fat or sugar content.
-Dumping means that the food moves through your system too quickly and can cause nausea, bloating and diarrhea.
+The shortened digestive process also means that there is a risk of gastric dumping if you eat too much or too quickly or consume something with a very high fat or sugar content.
+Dumping means that the food moves through your system too quickly, causing nausea, bloating and diarrhea.

 You can expect to lose up to 70% of your excess body weight within the first year after gastric bypass surgery.
 Because this is a complicated surgery, your hospital stay may be longer (up to two days) and there is a slightly higher risk of complication from the surgery.

 The surgery is performed laparoscopically, and the healing time for your stomach requires you to strictly follow your post-operative instructions for maintaining a liquid diet for a period of time before introducing solid foods.